mistic/static-fs/README.md

 from the generated static filesystem, and any path (folder or file) listed on `exclusions` would be discarded.

-> NOTE: After running that function a folder called `static_fs` would be created inside `mountRootDir` with `static_fs_volume.sfsv`, `static_fs_index.json`, `static_fs_manifest.json` and `static_fs_runtime.js`.
+> NOTE: After running that function a folder called `.static_fs` would be created inside `mountRootDir` with `static_fs_volume.sfsv`, `static_fs_index.json`, `static_fs_manifest.json` and `static_fs_runtime.js`.